-It's the first Philippine millennial interactive museum that features 14 unique experiences where you can travel to 11 different destinations in Luzon, Visayas, and Mindanao in just 2 hours.
-Before going there, it's highly recommended to book your Lakbay Museum admission tickets online for better deals.
+It was the first Philippine millennial interactive museum that features 14 unique experiences where you can travel to 11 different destinations in Luzon, Visayas, and Mindanao in just 2 hours.

-Visitors can learn more about the sights, culture, and food around the Philippines without having to actually go around the country.
-Highlights here are the interactive exhibits showcasing Filipino culture and daily life like sari-sari stores and a carinderia.
+Visitors learned about the sights, culture, and food around the Philippines without having to actually go around the country.
+Highlights here were the interactive exhibits showcasing Filipino culture and daily life like sari-sari stores and a carinderia.

-There's also a replica of Mayon Volcano, Ilocos food displays like longganisa and empanada, Ivatan houses of Batanes and the Bale houses of Ifugao, and even free tastes of local vinegar, dried fish, and more.
-There are also cultural shows that will keep visitors entertained as you go around the museum.
+There was also a replica of Mayon Volcano, Ilocos food displays like longganisa and empanada, Ivatan houses of Batanes and the Bale houses of Ifugao, and even free tastes of local vinegar, dried fish, and more.
+There were also cultural shows that kept visitors entertained as you go around the museum.

 This museum is likely designed to be the anti-museum.
 Instead of having everything behind glass cases, touching and interaction are highly encouraged.
 While it is meant primarily for kids, even the kids-at-heart will have a lot of fun here as well.